Ram's Eye View

 No refund will be given if the student:

-Technology Tuition Fee - This fee is only refundable in full if the student drops all courses by the end of the drop period, which is through the sixth calendar day of the semester.
-This fee will not be refunded partially or in full for any courses dropped after the sixth calendar day.
+Technology Tuition Fee - This fee is only refundable in full if the student drops all courses by the end of the drop period, which is through the 8th calendar day of the semester.
+This fee will not be refunded partially or in full for any courses dropped after the 8th calendar day.

 Housing and Meal Refunds